RelaxAdviser

 Story and tone

 I watched the film on an IMAX screen.
-The neon dust particles and star clouds in the distant background are still supposed to look sharp when the film is streamed online later this year.
+The film’s creators ensure that the neon dust particles and distant star clouds remain sharp, even when the movie is streamed online later this year.

 Voice performances